onitu/onitu/docs/configuration.rst

      "rw"
   :what:
      This value indicates if the folder should only be read-from, written-to or if it should be syncronised both ways.
 You probably want to specify this at the service level and not at the folder level.
+     :r (read):
+	If not specified new files or changes made in this folder will not be taken into account.
+You must specify this if you want Onitu to be able to read content from this folder.
+     :w (write):
+	If not specified new files or changes will not be written to this folder.
+You must specify this if you want Onitu to make changes to this folder when syncronising.

 type
   :values: